-55. The new Kākā Stream channel shall be constructed in stages and offline from the existing stream alignment to avoid in-stream works.
-The new channel shall be fully constructed and stabilised prior to diverting flows from the existing stream into the new alignment and any subsequent reclamation.
-The project ecologist shall also certify that the construction meets the ecological objectives of the watercourse, prior to any diversion to the new alignment commences.
+48. The new Kākā Stream channel shall be constructed in stages and offline from the existing stream alignment to avoid in-stream works.
+The new channel shall be fully constructed and stabilised prior to diverting flows from the existing stream into the new alignment.
+The project ecologist shall also certify that the construction meets the stream design and ecological objectives required by Condition 37(a) and (c) of the watercourse, prior to any diversion to the new alignment commences.

-Decommissioning of Old Kākā Stream Channel - Reclamation
+Decommissioning of Old Channel - Reclamation

-56. Within 10 working days of diverting flows into the new Kākā stream channel, the Consent Holder shall decommission (reclaim) the existing Kākā Stream channel and incorporate it into the general earthworks area, in accordance with the approved Stage 1 Site-Specific Erosion and Sediment Control Plan (SSESCP).
+49. Within 10 working days of diverting flows into the new Kākā stream channel, the Consent Holder shall decommission (reclaim) the existing Kākā Stream channel and incorporate it into the general earthworks area, in accordance with the approved Stage 1 Site-Specific Erosion and Sediment Control Plan (SSESCP).